Mahibur988/campus-connect/REFLECTION.md

 If I built Campus Connect again, I would plan the message behavior before writing the code and add tests for each feature while building it.
 I would test sending several messages, deleting one message, deleting the last message, and clearing all messages.

 I would also try the application directly in a browser as part of the development process.
 In this conversation, the files were checked by the editor, but a browser-based test was not completed.
 I might also add message persistence later, so messages would not disappear when the page is refreshed, but that was outside the current project requirements.
+I would also test each feature more carefully before finishing the project.

 ## How I Used Copilot Step by Step